lekha-mohta/Data-Management-System/README.md

 For the database we have `seeds.rb` and `testing_seeds.rb` in the `db/` folder.

 ## Docs folder, sample_files
-In the docs folder we have some images that were needed to be easily accessed by our team when developing the application.
+In the docs folder consists of all the documentation for this project.

 The sample files folder contains arbitrary files used to seed the database.